Frequently asked questions

 No, you don’t need to repeat the validation.
 DOM has an account-level scope.

-What happens when a whole configuration is moved to another account?
+What happens when a full configuration is moved to another account?

 You don’t need to repeat domain validation as the hostname is already active.

-If a hostname active in an account is added in another account, what will happen?
+If a hostname active in one account is added to another account, what will happen?

 This situation is not allowed and you’ll see an error.